-Because most InDesign documents include text created using other programs, you should become familiar with the process of importing text and flowing it through the pages of a document.
-Remind students that if they misplace or replace text when placing or threading that Edit > Undo will work wonders.
+Because most InDesign documents include text written or editing in other programs, you should become familiar with the process of importing text and flowing it through the pages of a document.
+Remind students that if they misplace text or accidentally replace existing text when placing or threading, Edit > Undo will work wonders.
+Because InDesign provides so many text-flow methods, many of which require keyboard shortcuts, let students know to consult the "Threading text" section of the InDesign Help file for a refresher.